 DS servers support LDAP proxied authorization control.
 With proxied authorization, an LDAP client binds to the directory using its own account, and sends requests with the user authorization ID in the control.
-For details, see Proxied Authorization.
+For details, see "Proxied Authorization" in the LDAP User Guide.